-Since 2015, HSHS St. Joseph’s Hospital in Highland has been a member of an emergency room tele-stroke network launched by Hospital Sisters Health System (HSHS) that helps save lives and reduce disabilities.
+Since 2015, HSHS Holy Family Hospital has been a member of an emergency room tele-stroke network launched by Hospital Sisters Health System (HSHS) that helps save lives and reduce disabilities.
 The emergency service, described by doctors as having a “remote presence stroke specialist within minutes at the bedside,” provides instant access to neurology physicians that may be hundreds of miles away.

 Dr. Gurpreet Mander, Chief Medical Officer of HSHS St. John’s Hospital, serves as the Executive Director of the Illinois Telehealth Network (ITN), which has helped expand the tele-stroke network into rural communities.
 Dr. Mander commented, “This month marks our network’s milestone of providing advanced emergency room (ER) telemedicine care to 3,000 stroke patients.
 It is an honor to celebrate this milestone, and the network’s expansion into underserved rural shortage areas.”
 The celebration happens to take place during National Stroke Month.”

 Alison Tindall, RN, MHA, serves as Director of Business Development and Clinical Service Lines at HSHS St. Elizabeth’s Hospital, and is an ITN board member.
 Alison described the tele-stroke program: “When a stroke patient arrives in the ER and a neurology specialist consult is requested, response times are an average of three minutes or less—a stellar record when minutes could count in saving a life.”
 She added, “The remote presence neurologist examines the patient using sophisticated videoconference and other medical equipment, speaks with clinicians and family members, reviews CT scans and other tests, and supports treatment decisions with documentation in the medical record.”